Published on Tue Mar 14, 2017 by David J Colbran

 Finally, make sure the people appearing in the photos are warned ahead of the day and they agree to what you have in mind.
 Nothing worse than hoping the staff will be your models, not telling them and for them all to disappear when the photographer arrives!

 The basics but make sure they are there and crystal clear.

 Include mobile contact numbers of everyone involved, in case of unforeseen delays and last minute changes of plan.
 If outdoors for all, or part of the photography shoot, make achievable plans for bad weather conditions.
 Is there a wet weather alternative location indoors?
 Also at this stage note any cancellation policies that a photographer has and highlight these to budget holders and decision-makers.
-Confirm as well, that delays to the shoot might have consequences, both logistical and financial – if for example the CEO is a hour late for his or hers portrait, it will almost always up the photographer’s fee.
+Confirm as well, that delays to the shoot might have consequences, both logistical and financial - if for example the CEO is a hour late for his or hers portrait, it will almost always increase the photographer's fee.
 And check with them their schedule.
 It is fairly common for busy photographers to have several appointments in one day and they might not be able to wait, even if you are happy to pay them extra.

 Think about the location, explaining lighting conditions - is there any natural light from windows?
 Also consult with the photographer and ask about equipment size - especially if they going to bring in a mobile studio set up - is there space?
 Has a room been booked?
 If it is for a series of portraits, ask the photographer for an estimate of time required per person and draw up a timetable.
 Most people are not totally happy having their photograph taken, and this is only amplified, if all their colleagues are there, waving and pulling faces behind the photographer and camera.
 Another thing to arrange is parking provision for guests and the photographer and always include venue contact details - letting reception staff know what is happening is always polite and wise.